 Anyone who is eligible and wishes to supervise must complete an 8-hour training based on the Supervisor Training Curriculum Outline 2.0.
 The current training curriculum includes content for both trainee supervision and ongoing supervision of RBTs and BCaBAs.

-The newer version of the training curriculum also provides more explicit details of what supervisors must do in order to create an effective supervision experience.
+The latest version of the training curriculum provides explicit details of what supervisors must do in order to meet the BACB supervision requirements and create an effective supervision experience.
 It includes a section on preparing for supervision and information about the outcomes of ineffective supervision.